 - The Commission participates in a cost-sharing multiple-employer pension plan, the Orange County Employees Retirement System, and the cost-sharing multiple-employer County of Orange Retiree Benefit Plan.
-As a participant, the Commission is required to report its proportionate share of deferred outflows of resources related to pensions and other post-employment benefits. - Deferred outflows of resources include \$17,957 represent pension related amounts for measurement period ending December 31, 2019.
-Government Accounting Standards Board Statement No. 75 requires deferred outflows of resources related to other postemployments benefits (OPEB) be recognized in the Commission financial statements.
-Total deferred outflows related to OPEB are \$24,000 as of measurement date of December 31, 2019. - Note 8 and 12 to the Commission financial statements provides further detail of all deferred outflows of resources reported in Fiscal Year 2019-2020.
+As a participant, the Commission is required to report its proportionate share of deferred outflows of resources related to pensions and other post-employment benefits. - Deferred outflows of resources include \$379,497 represent pension related amounts for measurement period ending December 31, 2020.
+Also included are total deferred outflows related to OPEB of \$67,000 as of measurement period ending December 31, 2020. - Note 8 and 12 to the Commission financial statements provides further detail of all deferred outflows of resources reported in Fiscal Year 2020-2021.

-Liabilities As of June 30, 2020
+Liabilities As of June 30, 2021